 So, if you’ve even the smallest doubt about whether to take up an instrument again, read on for inspiration and reassurance.

 It’s Never too Late to Take up a Musical Instrument

-They say children pick things up more quickly and yes it’s true, they’re naturally open and responsive and still have a brain to fill but they also have the luxury of time, mental space, fewer inhibitions and all those other things children are blessed with.
+They say children pick things up more quickly and yes it’s true.
+Children are naturally open and responsive and still have a brain to fill.
+They also have the luxury of time however, along with mental space, fewer inhibitions and all those other things children are blessed with.

-Time & Self Belief
+Time and Self Belief

 Give yourself permission to make time and mental space.
-Yes, there will be frustrations and despondency but do not let this put you off, there is literally no one out there who has ever fully mastered their instrument as there’s always something new to learn.
+Yes, there will be frustrations and despondency but do not let this put you off.
+There’s literally no one out there who has ever fully mastered their instrument as there’s always something new to learn.

 Finding the Right Irish Musical Instrument

 The first thing to look for is the right instrument.

 You don’t necessarily need an absolute beginner instrument.
 You probably should look in the advanced beginner or intermediate level range however depending on your previous level.

 You’ll want an instrument that is easy to play and responsive to your touch.
 You’ll also want one that and sounds makes a beautiful sound.
 All the elements necessary to encourage you along!